Whit finished the rest of his coffee as he saw Suzu enter the room. “Good morning, Suzu. How did you sleep?”

 “Yes,” Morrie and Suzu both responded.

 “Okay.
 Great.
-Have a great day at school.”
-Jason opened the door.
+Have a good day at school” Jason said as he opened the door.

 “Thanks, Jason.
 Bye,” Morrie replied